andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 ### Scenario
 MovieNow is considering investing money in new movies.
-However, it is more expensive for MovieNow to make movies avaiable which were recently produced than older ones.
+However, it is more expensive for MovieNow to make movies available which were recently produced than older ones.

 <br>